Joelpo/from-scratch-ERC-20-token/README.md

 # ERC-20 Token

-Implementation of an ERC-20 Token on Ethereum.
+*From scratch implementation of an ERC-20 Token on Ethereum. *

-Check MyTokenAdvanced5.sol for an ERC-20 token with the following features:
+AdminitrableToken.sol is an ERC-20 token with the following features:

-- Administrable
+- Administrable : admin can mint, freeze accounts and approve allowances.
-- Mintable
-- Buyable and sellable
+- Buyable and sellable with ETH.